Life Electric: Design Concept

 According to the architect, the form of Life Electric is inspired by the electric tension between the two poles of a battery, honoring Alessandro Volta's invention.
-The project description positions the sculpture as an "idealistic third pole" connecting the nearby Voltiano Lighthouse and Voltiano Temple.
+The project description positions the sculpture as an "idealistic third pole" connecting the nearby Voltiano Lighthouse and Tempio Voltiano.
 The design is intended to evoke connections between light, wind, and water.
 Libeskind stated the work aims "to create geometries that connect the sky, lake and mountains," reflecting the Lake Como landscape and metaphorically representing Volta's scientific contributions.

 Public Reaction and Controversy

 The project generated public debate in Como.
 In October 2014, the local political group Adesso Como initiated a petition calling for a referendum on whether the sculpture should be installed at the proposed location.
 Concerns were raised by some citizens and architects regarding the potential visual impact of the large-scale sculpture on the lake's landscape.
 By December 2014, the petition reportedly gathered 4,478 signatures, exceeding the threshold required to request a referendum.

 However, in August 2015, the municipal government (giunta) decided not to proceed with the referendum.
 Reasons cited included the advanced stage of construction and the estimated cost of holding the referendum (€180,559).